 I wouldn’t have given it another thought if the Lord hadn’t put His finger on it.
 Why was this man’s response a little brusque?
 I could tell this totally wasn’t the right question.
 My question should have been, who was the source initiating that conversation?
 I can definitely say it wasn’t God.
 It was my goodness.

 To be perfectly honest, I don’t care about his knees right now.
 I don’t even care why he was curt.
 My entire interaction with him was based on pleasantries that I felt obligated to give.
-I’m in the middle of the major job of editing the messages from this last conference, and my mind and energies are directed towards that.
+I’m in the middle of the major job of editing, and my mind and energies are directed towards that.
 I was only swimming at the gym so I didn’t develop bedsores from sitting for hours while editing (hehehe).

 Does this mean I shouldn’t be kind?
 No, that’s not what I’m saying at all.
 If my words were only born of the Spirit, how often would I actually talk?
 Sure, I’m going to be kind to the checkout lady at the grocery store.
 Yes, I will say hello to this gentleman again, but I probably won’t ask him about his knees.
 Of course I will give pleasantries to the bank teller, because I live in the south and that’s what we do.
 But how many words would actually be spoken if I only spoke those that the Spirit initiated?
 How many of our words are just wood, hay and stubble to be burned?
 If my words were only based on the leading of the Spirit, would people be like, “Shh, E.F.
 Hutton!” and listen intently?

 Give me the Spirit or Shut UP!